jpeyret/pynoorm/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PyNoORM consists of several very loosely-coupled classes that facilitate the use of Python in a web or SQL
 context without having to rely on an ORM.
-Working with an ORM is entirely possible, in fact, it's been used with
+Working with an ORM is entirely possible, in fact, it's used with
-the Django ORM and SQLAlchemy in the same application that interfaces with Oracle, Microsoft SQL Server and PostgreSQL all at the same time.
+the Django ORM and SQLAlchemy in an application that interfaces with Oracle, Microsoft SQL Server and PostgreSQL all at the same time.

 Focus is on: